TRAVEL & WHAT TO BRING – CHILE

 1. Passport: A valid passport is required for entry into Chile.
 A tourist card is issued at the international port-of- entry.
 All participants should carry a photocopy of the personal data page of your passport.
 A photocopy of your passport is the easiest way to prove your identity if you happen to lose your passport.

-For more information on Chile’s tourist permit requirements, go to http://chile.gob.cl/en/consulados/tramites/para-extranjeros/obtencion-visas/.
-(As tourist requirements may change, please contact the Chilean embassy or consulate in your country for the most up-to-date information prior to your travel.)
+As tourist requirements may change, please contact the Chilean embassy or consulate in your country for visa requirements to enter Chile.

 2. Booking Your Flight: You are booking your own international flights to Santiago, Chile.
 If you arrive before the starting date of the trip, you will be responsible for your own taxi transfer and hotel accommodations before the trip starts.